Gig work platform HoneyBook raises $250M to help businesses recruit contractors

 But Alon believes HoneyBook’s breadth of features — particularly its automation and contract management tools — put it a cut above the rest.
 Since its founding, 129-employee HoneyBook has seen $5 billion in business booked on its platform, $1.8 billion of which occurred in 2021 alone.
 In 2021, annual recurring revenue more than doubled.
 And to date, HoneyBook has raised $498 million in venture capital.

 “We’re not disclosing the size of our customer base, but it’s in the tens of thousands and new subscribers more than doubled over the past year,” Alon continued.
 “What’s more interesting to me though is the opportunity in front of us.
 We believe there are millions of independent businesses that could benefit from HoneyBook and the size of this workforce will only increase as momentum towards independent work continues to grow.
-Our investors also see this potential and that’s why they’ve doubled down.”
+Our investors also see this potential, and that’s why they’ve doubled down.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: